-The FMT consists of a title page, summary in English, summary in Lithuanian, content, list of tables, list of figures, list of abbreviations, introduction, theoretical work section, methodical work section, research (analytical) work section, conclusions and recommendations, references and sources, and annexes.
+The FMTP consists of a title page, summary in English, summary in Lithuanian, content, list of tables, list of figures, list of abbreviations, introduction, theoretical work section, methodical work section, research (analytical) work section, conclusions and recommendations, references and sources, and annexes.

 Title page.
-It contains the requisites of VU BS, the author and the FMT.
+It contains the requisites of VU BS, the author or authors and the FMTP.
 An example of a title page is given in Annex 1.

 Summary in English.
 The summary identifies the problem, the objective and the tasks, research methods used in the work, research results, conclusions and recommendations in English.
-The student is responsible for the summary to be written in correct academic English.
+Students are responsible for the summary to be written in correct academic English.
 It is 200-250 words long (excluding articles a, the, as well as prepositions in, to, of, etc.).
 If the work is written in English, a summary in English shall be provided below the title page, and a summary in Lithuanian on the next page.